Flora of Indonesia: National Love Flora and Fauna Day

 To build interest and awareness for Indonesian flora and fauna, the government declared the 5th of November as National Love Flora and Fauna Day.
 Annually there are postage stamps released in honor of this holiday.
 They depict plants and animals that are endemic or unique to a specific region or a province of Indonesia.

-Current Issues
+Current issues

 Deforestation is a major problem in Indonesia.
 The current rate is a loss of 2 million hectares per year.
 As a highly populous, developing country that is industrializing rapidly, the need of natural resources and land is steadily increasing.
 Illegally created wildfires cause heavy smog around Indonesia's neighbouring countries.
+The widespread deforestation and other environmental destruction in Indonesia has often been described by academics as an ecocide.

 According to the Indonesian department of forestry, there are currently 174 plants endemic to Indonesia listed as endangered species.

-Maintaining the balance between the economic growth of the nation and the preservation of its natural heritage is not an easy task.
-Just like other developing nations, Indonesia is battling to keep this balance.
-Ecotourism might be one solution to this problem.
-Using its biodiversity as a tool rather than exploiting it, Indonesia might improve the economic standing of its isolated regions.